imndevmodeai/ResonantiA-v3/protocol/CRITICAL_MANDATES.md

 4. **Recovery Coordination:** Coordinate recovery efforts with appropriate stakeholders and systems.

 5. **Post-Emergency Analysis:** Conduct thorough post-emergency analysis to improve future response capabilities.

 ---

+## (MANDATE 13) The Backup Retention Policy (Universal Backup Creation)

+**Last Updated:** 2025-11-02
+**Source:** Keyholder Directive `BACKUP_RETENTION_MANDATE_001` **Governs:** File Modifications, Change Control, Validation Protocols, Documentation Synchronization

+### Principle:
+Change is dangerous without memory.
+Every transformation must cast a shadow—a backup—that persists until the new form proves itself in the crucible of reality.

+### Implementation:
+A staged validation protocol for all file modifications:

+1. **Universal Backup Creation**: ANY modification to ANY file MUST create a `.BACKUP` file *before* modification.
+The backup filename format is: `<original_filename>.BACKUP_<timestamp>` (e.g., `file.py.BACKUP_20251102_143022`).

+2. **Validation-Gated Deletion**: Backups may ONLY be deleted after the modified file passes a 5-stage validation process:
+   - **Stage 1: Syntax Validation**: Verify the file has valid syntax for its language
+   - **Stage 2: Import Validation**: Ensure all imports resolve correctly
+   - **Stage 3: Unit Test Validation**: Run unit tests if applicable
+   - **Stage 4: Live Integration Validation (CRITICAL)**: Test against live systems (per MANDATE 1)
+   - **Stage 5: End-to-End Workflow Validation (ULTIMATE TEST)**: Verify full workflow execution

+3. **Specification Synchronization**: When code changes, documentation MUST be updated iteratively according to CRDSP v3.1 Phase 4 requirements.

+### Directives:

+1. **Mandatory Pre-Modification Backup**: No file modification may proceed without first creating a backup.
+This applies to:
+   - Code files (`.py`, `.js`, `.ts`, etc.)
+   - Configuration files (`.json`, `.yaml`, `.toml`, etc.)
+   - Documentation files (`.md`, `.rst`, etc.)
+   - Any file that is part of the ArchE system

+2. **Backup Retention**: Backups must be retained until validation is complete.
+The presence of a backup file serves as a marker of "unvalidated change."

+3. **Validation Protocol Enforcement**: All 5 validation stages must pass before a backup can be considered for deletion.
+A single failure requires either:
+   - Fixing the issue and re-running all validation stages
+   - Reverting to the backup and halting the change process

+4. **Documentation Updates**: File modifications that affect functionality must trigger documentation updates per CRDSP v3.1 Phase 4.

+5. **Audit Trail**: All backup creation and deletion events must be logged with timestamps and validation results.

+---